 There`s so much more to this section that you can literally spend days browsing.
 Just don`t get caught learning skills for the sake of it.
-I always say to my private students that before you spend a lot of time learning a particular skill, make sure you have a good idea what you are going to use it for and why.
+I always say to my private students that before you spend a lot of time learning a particular skill, make sure you have a good idea of what you are going to use it for and why.

 This is where it pays to either ask a teacher or try the chat part of the site.
-Yes, some skills are great and can cross genres or you can make it work in another genre, but beginners in particular probably want to spend time learning songs, and learning genres specific skills.
-If you have been playing for years or have done the above that`s where this section really will help you move forwards with your guitar playing.
+Yes, some skills are great and can cross genres or you can make it work in another genre, but beginners in particular probably want to spend time learning songs and learning genres specific skills.
+If you have been playing for years or have done the above that`s where this section really will help you move forward with your guitar playing.

 Phase 3 – Learning Songs

 The weakest area of Jamplay at the moment is probably Phase 3 – the song area.
-Some may disagree with me as yes, there are a tonne of songs, and yes they are presented in superb quality, but the downside is that there are a lack of songs in certain genres.
+Some may disagree with me as yes, there is a tonne of songs, and yes they are presented in superb quality, but the downside is that there is a lack of songs in certain genres.
 For instance, I love alternative rock, but at the moment there are just two songs listed in this genre, but then I guess it`s not the most popular of genres.

 I also tested this section out by searching for 5 of the most popular songs I teach to my own students to see if Jamplay has tutorials for them.
 Of the 5 I searched for, 3 had video tutorials.
 They were: